 We’ve seen the sponge bed, here’s a more practical (and less pricey) version of it.
 This may not be the most complex and unique thing you’ve ever seen, but beauty often lies in simplicity, doesn’t it?
 I’m certainly getting this one for myself.
 Sponges, scrubs and cloths – beware!
 This is the end of your free roaming around the sink!

 This is one of the most practical items on this list.
-Not as fancy-looking as the spaghetti monster colander or the adorable Nessie family, but that’s why you get 8 tools for $10 instead of $40.
+Not as fancy-looking as the spaghetti monster colander or the adorable Nessie family, but that’s why you get 8 tools for a low price.
 It includes a funnel, juicer, grater, egg cracker, shredder, can opener, egg separator and measuring cup – quite a decent set of kitchen tools indeed!
 If you’re looking to jump-start your kitchen gadget collection, this seems like a good first step.
 Plus, it doesn’t take much space at all!

 Any fellow kitchenware addicts here?
 What do you think about these items?
 Have you ever seen other strange/ridiculous/silly kitchen gadgets that would fit in this list?
 If so – let us know!